rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 - `royaltyPercentageBps`: `uint256` type of argument specifying the royalty percentage in basis points

 **NOTE: Basis points are the smallest supported denomination of percent.
 In our case this is one hundreth of a percent.
-To put it another way; 1 basis point equals 0.01%.**
+This means that 1 basis point equals 0.01% and 10000 basis points equal 100%.
+So for example, if you want to set royalty percentage to 5%, the `royaltyPercentageBps` value should be 500.**

 In order to properly initiate the inherited smart contract, our smart contract needs to accept the arguments, mentioned above, in the `constructor` and pass them to the `RMRKEquippableImpl`: